View INSTANT Quotes

 Ed Slott, considered one of America’s most respected IRA experts, discusses in this short video how IUL tax advantages can offer tremendous benefits to the policyholder:

-Indices that Your IUL can be Linked To
+Indices that Your IUL Can be Linked To

 The IUL is set up to allow the policyholder to invest a periodic premium into the policy.
 A portion goes toward the cost of life insurance.
 The balance is deposited in a cash account that earns interest based on the index selected.